craigyjp/Arturia-CS-80V-hardware-editor/README.md

 # Arturia-CS-80V-hardware-editor
 Seemed like a good idea to create a hardware editor for the Arturia CS-80V plugin.

+Teensy 4.1 based with SPI display and 999 memories, could be expanded for other synths.

 Every front panel control mapped bar one (link).

 LED sliders with dimming.